-- A 'consequence conversation' with the child, which follows a predetermined, standardised approach to encourage the student to reflect upon his or her behaviour, and upon better ways to manage their emotions.
-A record of this conversation will be sent to the student's parents for their information to follow up at home. - Should the poor behaviour persist, the Primary Management Team will meet with the parents and student. - If there is a continued pattern of concerning behaviours, the school counsellor and AEN team will become involved and a behaviour plan may be drawn up. - Suspension may also be used if the situation is considered serious.
-Parents will be invited to school to discuss their child's persistent poor behaviour, and a further strategy will be determined. - Should the intervention attempts fail to change the behaviour, the Headmaster has the authority to permanently exclude the child from school.
+A 'consequence conversation' with the child, which follows a predetermined, standardised approach to encourage the student to reflect upon his or her behaviour, and upon better ways to manage their emotions.
+Where relevant, a record of this conversation will be sent to the student's parents for their information to follow up at home.